-Refer to the "Graduation Requirement Course List" under the "Programs (Certificates and Degrees)" section of the catalog for a list of courses that will fulfill this category.
+Refer to the "Graduation Requirement Course List" under the "Programs (Certificates and Degrees)" section of the catalog for more information.

 Oral Communication - Hawaiian Studies A.A.

 SP 151, SP 185, SP 231, SP 251

 Hawaiian Studies: Academic Subject Certificate

 The Hawaiian Studies Academic Subject Certificate program is designed for students to gain a basic background in Hawaiian studies.
 The course of study encompasses Hawaiian language, culture, environment, history, and values.
 It will satisfy a number of basic course requirements for the Hawaiian Studies and Hawaiian language Bachelor degree programs at the University of Hawai'i at Mānoa and the University of Hawai'i at Hilo.
 It will also satisfy employer needs for employees who have completed a course of study in Hawaiian culture, language, environment, and values.